lprfernandes/learning_csharp/C#.md

 ## Non-Primitive (Reference) data types
 Saves a reference on the heap pointing to the actual value in the stack

-            string myName = "Luis"; default = null; range from 0 to 2 billion chars
+            string myName = "John"; default = null; range from 0 to 2 billion chars

 ## Operators